-John Conway is a Board Certified and Fellowship-trained Sports Medicine Orthopedic Surgeon practicing in Houston, Texas as an Associate Professor at the McGovern Medical School at The University of Texas Health Science Center (UTHealth Houston).
+Dr. John Conway is a Board Certified and Fellowship-trained Sports Medicine Orthopedic Surgeon practicing in Houston, Texas as an Associate Professor at McGovern Medical School at The University of Texas Health Science Center (UTHealth Houston).
 Dr. Conway specializes in sports and active lifestyle medicine, with a clinical and research emphasis on upper extremity sports medicine, baseball medicine, and complex shoulder and elbow reconstruction.
 He is nationally recognized as an authority on shoulder and elbow injuries in overhead athletes.

-He completed a Sports Medicine Fellowship at the renowned Kerlan-Jobe Orthopedic Clinic in Los Angeles, California in 1990 and he is Board Certified in Orthopedic Surgery, a Diplomat of the American Board of Orthopedic Surgery, a Fellow of the American Academy of Orthopedic Surgeons, and a Fellow of the American College of Surgeons.
+In 1990, Dr. Conway completed a Sports Medicine Fellowship at the renowned Kerlan-Jobe Orthopedic Clinic in Los Angeles, California.
+He is Board Certified in Orthopedic Surgery, a Diplomat of the American Board of Orthopedic Surgery, a Fellow of the American Academy of Orthopedic Surgeons, and a Fellow of the American College of Surgeons.
 He is an active member of the American Shoulder and Elbow Surgeons, the American Orthopedic Society for Sports Medicine, and the Arthroscopy Association of North America.
 He is also an active member of the Editorial Board for the American Journal of Sports Medicine, an emeritus member and past President of the Major League Baseball Team Physicians Association and he has served on the Board of Directors for the American Orthopaedic Society for Sports Medicine.

 Dr. Conway’s notable achievements include receiving prestigious awards such as the James R. Andrews Excellence in Baseball Sports Medicine Award from the American Sports Medicine Institute in 2010 and the Jack C. Hughston Sports Physicians Award from the American Physical Therapy Association / SPTS in 2016.
-His recognition within the medical community is evident as he was selected by his peers, he was listed in Orthopedics This Week as one of the Top 20 North American Shoulder Surgeons in 2015 and one of the Top 19 U.S. Sports Medicine Surgeons in 2013.
-In 2015 he was described as one of “59 Great Orthopedic Surgeons Recommended by Healthcare Leaders” in Becker’s Orthopedic and Spine Review in 2015.
-His consistent excellence is reflected in his frequent appearances as a Top Doctor by US News and World Report, listed every year in Best Doctors in America since 1996 and in Texas Super Doctors since 2004.
+His recognition within the medical community is evident as he was selected by his peers and featured in various esteemed publications.
+In 2015, Orthopedics This Week acknowledged him as one of the Top 20 North American Shoulder Surgeons, and in 2013 as one of the Top 19 U.S. Sports Medicine Surgeons.
+His reputation continued to grow, as he was also described as one of the “59 Great Orthopedic Surgeons Recommended by Healthcare Leaders” in Becker’s Orthopedic and Spine Review in 2015.
+His consistent excellence is reflected in his frequent appearances as a Top Doctor in US News and World Report.
+Furthermore, he has been a fixture in the Best Doctors in America list since 1996 and a recognized figure in Texas Super Doctors since 2004.
 Currently, Dr. Conway is also actively involved in the orthopedic care of the athletes at the University of Houston (UofH) Athletics.

 A native of Dallas, Texas, Dr. Conway is married and has two daughters.